 When thinking of server location in terms of speed and proximity, it’s not always about distance, but also hops.
 Hops in this case refers to the number of routers and exchanges taking place between the user and the hosting provider.
 Often, the further the distance, the more hops and added latency for faraway users.

-Does Server Location Affect Google Ranking?
+Does Server Location Matter for SEO?

 Server location (through the IP address of the server) is frequently near your users.
 However, some websites use distributed content delivery networks (CDNs) or are hosted in a country with better server infrastructure, so we try not to rely on the server location alone.

 Translation: while you should choose the IP of your targeted country to your site, this doesn’t hold the same weight as it used to, as Google is adjusting to a more interconnected global market.